cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 These security goals are expected to hold for any honest sender and honst recipient keys, as well as if the honest sender and honest recipient keys are the same.
-The latter is useful for encrypt-to-self settings like for example file encryption.

 As noted in {{non-goals}}, HPKE does not provide forward secrecy.
 In the Base mode, the secrecy properties are only expected to